-• Each participant in a sexual encounter must obtain consent for all sexual activities.

-Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity.

-- Consent consists of an outward demonstration indicating that a person has freely chosen to engage in sexual activity.
-Relying on nonverbal communication can lead to misunderstandings.
+- Each participant in a sexual encounter must obtain consent for all sexual activities.
+Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity. - Consent consists of an outward demonstration indicating that a person has freely chosen to engage in sexual activity.
+Relying on non-verbal communication can lead to misunderstandings.
 Consent may not be inferred from silence, passivity, lack of resistance or lack of an active response alone.
 A person who does not physically resist or verbally refuse sexual activity is not necessarily giving consent. - If at any time it is reasonably apparent that either party is hesitant, confused, or unsure, both parties should stop and obtain mutual verbal consent before continuing such activity. - Consent may be withdrawn by either party at any time.
-Once withdrawal of consent has been expressed through words or actions, sexual activity must cease. - A person who is physically incapacitated from alcohol or other drug consumption (voluntarily or involuntarily), or is unconscious, unaware, or otherwise physically impaired is considered unable to give consent.
+Once withdrawal of consent has been expressed through words or actions, sexual activity must cease.

+- A person who is physically incapacitated from alcohol or other drug consumption (voluntarily or involuntarily), or is unconscious, unaware, or otherwise physically impaired, is considered unable to give consent.
 For example, a person who is asleep or passed out cannot give consent. - People with a previous or current intimate relationship do not automatically give either initial or continued consent to sexual activity.
 Even in the context of a relationship, there must be mutually understandable communication that clearly indicates consent to engage in sexual activity.

-DEPUTY TITLE IX COORDINATOR: The Title IX Coordinator is supported by several Deputy Title IX Coordinators, all of whom are knowledgeable and trained in state and federal laws that apply to matters of sexual assault, sexual harassment or other sexual misconduct, as well as University policy and procedure.
-A list of Deputy Title IX Coordinators can be found in the "Title IX Notice" in Appendix C.
+DEPUTY TITLE IX COORDINATOR: The Title IX Coordinator is supported by several Deputy Title IX Coordinators, all of whom are knowledgeable and trained in Federal and State laws that apply to matters of sexual misconduct, as well as University policy and procedure.
+The list of Deputy Title IX Coordinators can be found in the "Title IX Notice" in Appendix C.

-DISCLOSURE: When a person shares that they have experienced sexual assault, sexual harassment or other sexual misconduct.
+DISCLOSURE: Disclosure occurs when a person shares that they have experienced sexual misconduct.
 Disclosure does not necessarily constitute the filing of a formal complaint.
 (See Section IV for more information).